Paul de Groot

 Saul "Paul" de Groot (19 July 1899 – 3 August 1986) was a Dutch politician of the Communist Party of the Netherlands (CPN).
 He was also a member of the House of Representatives for the CPN and chief editor of the party newspaper De Waarheid.

-Biography
+Early life

-De Groot was the son of a Jewish diamond cutter in Amsterdam.
-He and his parents left for Antwerp in search of work.
-After primary school, De Groot jr. worked as an apprentice diamond cutter.
-When Antwerp was threatened by German troops after the outbreak of the First World War, the De Groot family fled to the neutral Netherlands and temporarily settled in Amsterdam.
-Son Paul got a job with a cigar maker who taught him the principles of socialism.
-In 1916 he returned to Antwerp with his parents.
-De Groot jr. became a diamond worker and joined the General Diamond Workers' Union of Belgium (ADB) and the Socialist Young Watch.
+De Groot was the son of Jacob de Groot, a Jewish diamond cutter in the Jodenbuurt in Amsterdam.
+His father had previously participated in a successful general strike in 1894 and became a member of the General Diamond Workers' Union of the Netherlands (ANDB).
+Shortly after his birth in 1899, the family left for Antwerp in search of work.

+After primary school, De Groot was unable to continue studying and at the age of 13 he got work in a diamond factory, joining the General Diamond Workers' Union of Belgium (ADB).
+When Antwerp was threatened by German troops after the outbreak of the First World War, the De Groot family fled to the neutral Netherlands and temporarily settled in Amsterdam in the Transvaalbuurt, Amsterdam's new Jewish quarter.

+Unable to find a job in the diamond cutting business due to mass unemployment in the sector and the ANDB's refusal to let returning emigres into the organisation, Paul de Groot got a job with a cigar maker who taught him the principles of socialism.
+In December 1915 he returned to Antwerp with his parents.
+De Groot jr. became a diamond worker for a short period, but work soon dried up and the family became dependent on food packages from the Dutch consulate.
+Unemployed, De Groot followed lessons at the Socialist People's College, learning English and French, and joined the Socialist Young Watch.